-Ottawa is well known for its lively winter activities like skating on the world-famous Rideau Canal Skateway, cross country skiing in Gatineau Park and enjoying ice sculptures and snow slides during the annual Winterlude festival.
-But when you need to warm up, there are tons of tasty, tropical, relaxing and fun things to do indoors.
-Here are a few of Ottawa’s best indoor activities this winter season.
+Ottawa is well known for its lively winter activities like skating on the world-famous Rideau Canal Skateway, cross-country skiing in Gatineau Park and enjoying ice sculptures and snow slides during the annual Winterlude festival.
+But there are also lots of tasty, tropical, relaxing and fun things to do indoors when it’s chilly outside.
+Here are a some of the best ways to stay warm indoors this winter season in Canada’s capital.

 Start with a hot mug of traditional Gluhwein (mulled spiced wine) at Das Lokal, a restaurant that serves German and Austrian-inspired cuisine in the ByWard Market neighbourhood.
 The flavours of orange, cinnamon, cloves, raisins and French brandy will warm your tummy.
 Enjoy a cup in the cozy restaurant or by their outdoor firepit as you browse the menu (think cheese raclette, spätzle and flammkuchen).

-The Central Experimental Farm (where the Canada Agriculture and Food Museum is located) may not be hosting butterflies, but its permanent tropical greenhouse is another balmy spot to warm up in.
-You’ll find a diverse collection of exotic plants beautifully presented in the elegant octagonal structure – a heritage building.
+The Central Experimental Farm (where the Canada Agriculture and Food Museum is located) is another balmy spot.
+Visit their permanent tropical greenhouse (located in a heritage building) to see a diverse collection of exotic plants beautifully presented in the elegant octagonal structure.
 Access is free!

 Looking for a full day escape?
 Head 10 minutes north of Ottawa to Nordik Spa-Nature, an award-winning spa oasis in Chelsea, Que.
 Nordik’s signature thermal experience is the perfect way to relax on a cold winter day.
 In a picture-perfect winter setting, move from a series of warm and hot baths, saunas, and whirlpools, all aimed at relaxing muscles, boosting the immune system and eliminating toxins from the body.
 Add on a massage or the unique Källa treatment (their therapeutic underground salt-water pool), for the ultimate day of indulgence.